BraianRosasDev/str-validator/README.md

 Validator function has a simple logic, you pass in a string, then define te validation conditionals in an object, define if you want it lower or upper case and add additional digits to the validation if required.

-If the string pass the validation, the function will return `true`, else return `false`.
+If the validator find a non-specified character from the options, then will return `false`, else if the string meet the requirements, then it will return `true`.

 #### Validate username example:
 ```javascript